SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ##### To update software on a device

-Hover over the software entry which you want to update and click **Update**.
+Hover over the software item which you want to update and click **Update**.
 Select a version from the list and click **Update** again.

 ![Update software](/images/users-guide/DeviceManagement/devmgmt-software-update.png)